 Built Upon the Destruction of WWII

 It wasn’t until 1925 that it was transformed into a showcase with a stupendous view and space for concerts, a stroll and a bit of leisure.
-Since it was a strategic port, Livorno felt the brunt of WWII, however the city ingeniously used the debris from the ruins after the continuous bombing in to enlarge it to its present dimensions.
+Since it was a strategic port, Livorno felt the brunt of WWII, however the city ingeniously used the debris from the ruins after the continuous bombing in to enlarge the terrace to its present dimensions.

 It was only just recently restored, and is now truly a picturesque point in the city.